AleksCipri/AstroBenchmarking/README.md

 ![](images/astroML.gif)

 AstroML constains various datasets.
 Below we are presenting review.
 AstroML has available routines for downloading and working on the astronomical data sets.
-For more details, see the documentation [therein] (https://www.astroml.org/modules/classes.html#module-astroML.datasets).
+For more details, see the documentation [therein](https://www.astroml.org/modules/classes.html#module-astroML.datasets).

 ## Sloan Digital Sky Survey (SDSS) Data